SriniGovindh/Cart_updates/README.md

 # Cart_updates
-This repository is to update the UI in cart page
+This repository is to update the UI in cart page of Flipcart App